justinParton/GBFIC/README.md

 GBFIC
 =====

-Uploads a video to Vimeo using the supplied keys and configuration options.

-GBFICUpload is a package capable of uploading large mp4 files to vimeo through a java interface.
+Uploads a video to Vimeo using the supplied keys and configuration options.GBFICUpload is a package capable of uploading large mp4 files to vimeo through a java interface.
 The interface has three main functionalities worth highlighting:

 1. Ease of Use
 -----------------